 This photo, like so many of those in Michael Eastman’s beautiful, moving, beguiling, maddening collection, transmutes history into timelessness.
 The house stands alone outside of time.
 It is a token of the past detached from its actual and ongoing social history.

-The Common Reader, a publication of Washington University in St. Louis, offers the best in reviews, articles and essays engaging the essential debates and issues of our time.
+The Common Reader, a publication of Washington University in St. Louis, offers the best in reviews, articles and creative non-fiction engaging the essential debates and issues of our time.